Salamandra atra aurorae: Threats, conservation status, management

-All forests inhabited by S. atra aurorae are exploited for wood since centuries.
+All forests inhabited by S. atra aurorae have been exploited for wood for centuries.
 However, modern practices commonly employed in wood harvesting include the use of heavy machines moving on the ground during the season of activity of the animals.
 In addition to causing direct mortality, they compact the soil and remove the ground vegetation along broad stripes.
 As a consequence, the microhabitat conditions become locally unsuitable for S. atra aurorae.

-This is a critical point when considering the management of wood harvesting following the Storm Vaia, which has hit north-eastern Italy in the autumn 2018 damaging the woods where this salamander lives.
+This is a critical point when considering the management of wood harvesting following the Storm Vaia, which hit north-eastern Italy in autumn 2018 and damaged the woods where this salamander lives.

 Concerns have also been raised, especially in the past, for the negative impacts of the illegal and uncontrolled collection of specimens, primarily for pet trade, and for the alteration of the local microclimate as a consequence of the capture of water springs for human use.

 According to regional assessments following IUCN criteria, S. atra aurorae has been categorized as Vulnerable (VU) under criterion D2, because the “extent of occurrence” was estimated <20 km2.
 Instead, within the global assessment of the species S. atra, evaluators proposed to rank the subspecies S. atra aurorae as Critically endangered (CR), under criterion B1ab (iii), because it was considered comprising a single local population and the habitat quality was judged as declining.

-The range of distribution of S. atra aurorae is mainly in the Veneto Region, specifically in the Province of Vicenza, but a part is in the Province of Trento.
+The range of distribution of S. atra aurorae is mainly in the Veneto Region, specifically in the Province of Vicenza, and a part in the Province of Trento.

 Salamandra atra aurorae is listed in the Annex II (originally under the name 'Salamandra salamandra aurorae') and Annex IV (under the name 'Salamandra aurorae') of the EU Habitats Directive 92/43/EEC.
 As a consequence, killing, handling and disturbing these animals or altering their habitat are not allowed.
 Scientific surveys may be carried on only after obtaining a specific permit by the Italian "Ministero dell'ambiente e della tutela del territorio e del mare".
 Most of the known range is included in the Natura 2000 site IT3220036 “Altopiano dei Sette Comuni”.

 Public awareness of the uniqueness of S. atra aurorae has recently grown in the human communities of the Altopiano dei Sette Comuni.
 The animal is depicted in the logo of the local natural history museum “Museo Naturalistico Didattico Patrizio Rigoni" and in the logo of the local ice hockey team “Asiago Newts Hockey”.